-Corridor marks represent any structure that has a diameter that is greater than 4" and shall be used when identifying any multiple cabled or pipe facilities in the confines of the external structure other than its manufactured sheathing or coating.
-This should include directburied fiber optics.
+Corridor marks represent any structure that has a diameter that is greater than 4" and shall be used when identifying any multiple cabled or pipe facilities in the confines of the same trench that are not encased or contained inside an external structure other than its manufactured sheathing or coating.
+This should include direct-buried fiber optics.